Last Updated: February 12, 2026

 If so, you’ve broken one of the most pragmatic principles in software development: YAGNI, which stands for You Aren’t Gonna Need It.

-Let’s unpack what this principle means, why it’s often ignored, and how following it can keep your codebase focused, lean, and easier to maintain.
+Let’s unpack what YAGNI really means, why it’s often ignored, and how following it can keep your codebase focused, lean, and easier to maintain.

 “Always implement things when you actually need them, never when you just foresee that you need them.” — Ron Jeffries, co-founder of Extreme Programming